OpenOCL/openocl.github.io/get-started.md

 Download the latest release: [OpenOCL v3.01 alpha (zip)](https://github.com/JonasKoenemann/optimal-control/archive/v3-01-alpha.zip), [Release Notes](https://github.com/JonasKoenemann/optimal-control/releases/tag/v3-01-alpha)

-This version is a pre-release of OpenOCL v3.
+This version is a pre-release of *OpenOCL v3*.
 We recommend using this version already until the final release is out because the version contains some changes in the API.
-The final release of OpenOCL v3 is due to [January 20, 2019](https://github.com/JonasKoenemann/optimal-control/milestone/1).
+The final release of *OpenOCL v3* is due to [January 20, 2019](https://github.com/JonasKoenemann/optimal-control/milestone/1).
 This is also the first release to support Octave!
 For a list of changes have a look at the [release notes](https://github.com/JonasKoenemann/optimal-control/releases/tag/v3-01-alpha).
 To get the developement version of OpenOCL wit the latest developments clone the [master](https://github.com/JonasKoenemann/optimal-control/tree/master) branch or a recent [dev branch](https://github.com/JonasKoenemann/optimal-control/branches) on github.

 The toolbox is tested on Windows/Matlab 2016b, OsX/Matlab 2014b and Ubuntu/Octave 4.2.2.
 As Matlab is mostly platform independent it should run on other platforms with Matlab versions starting from 2014b.